-In addition, Alpha Software has built the Alpha Construction Punch List App, a sophisticated, pre-built construction punch list app optimized for mobile phones, which most construction workers already carry in their pocket every day.
-There's also a building inspection app and Toolbox Talk app you can view and use.
+In addition, Alpha Software has built the Punch List App --a property inspection app -- an inspection template optimized for mobile phones, which most construction workers already carry in their pocket every day.
+There's also a Home Inspection App for building inspectors and home inspectors.
+The company also offers a safety app called the Toolbox Talk App to help construction foreman encourage safety anywhere at any time.
+The Company also has free sample apps for OSHA safety inspections, inventory, work orders and more.